 As for the pranks performed by a recurring cast of players, they include people's cars getting "accidentally" sprayed with human waste, vehicles disappearing from a car wash, people getting pulled over and subjected to increasingly absurd interrogation (yes, there are a lot of car-related stunts), men thinking a woman is coming on to them only to have her husband show up, and an envelope full of cash going missing.
-In each case, the prank is performed on several different people, with their various reactions intercut for the short comedy segments.

 As I said, the show is occasionally funny as the prank victims' exasperation or embarrassment increases.
 Although the setup has the celebrities relaying instructions to their pranksters while remaining in hiding, Hughley -- with the car-wash bit -- improves his segment by finding a way to participate via phone.

 But my problem with the show is the relentlessness of the on-camera amusement.
 Crowd laughter, presumably from the studio audience, is loud and frequent.
 The celebrities are also shown laughing at their own cleverness, both while in hiding and on the show's set as the videos play; the video playing also gives host Donald Faison and other celebs a chance to show their amusement.
 The ha-ha overkill becomes numbing, and what might pass for genuinely funny stuff gets lost in it.